paul-hammant/tbd/content/game-changers/index.md

 builds for Pull Requests and the general state of HEAD on any branch.
 This was visually indicated with "build passes" and "build fails" badges were inserted into the Github UI{{< ext url="https://docs.travis-ci.com/user/status-images/" >}}.
 This made it was clear whether the proposed PR would break the build or not were it to be merged into trunk.

+## Microservices (2011&#47;2012)

+The emergence of micro services as small buildable/deployable things that are glued together with TCP/IP (and XML/YAML/DNS configuration) reinforced "many small repos" (the kinda reinforce each other really), while this can be done with any branching model, the non-trunk models probably had the mindshare.
+Monorepos were out completely.
+A possibility from monorepos, teams sharing code and source level a HEAD revision, positively laughed it.

 ## Case Study: A Practical Approach To Large Scale Agile Development (2012)